This tutorial helps you create and manage Zefort Sign signing requests via API.

 -u $ZEFORT_APIKEY:

-When signing has been completed, availability of documents can be changed by updating available_until field.
-Links to final documents can be resent to all parties, who have originally received final documents.
+field.
+Links to final documents can be resent to all parties who have originally received the final signed documents.

 import datetime